hphelion/documentation/api.md

 ---
 # HP Helion Cloud APIs

-We offer a number of HP Helion Cloud APIs both for HP Helion Cloud version 13.5 and version 12.12.
+We offer a number of HP Helion Cloud APIs both for HP Helion Public Cloud version 13.5 and version 12.12.
 In addition, we have some public beta and private beta APIs that you can put to use, so please give them a try.

 * [APIs for version 13.5](#api135)
 * [APIs for version 12.12](#api1212)